 The project

-The coupling of energy systems requires careful planning
+Coupling energy systems requires a detailed planning process

-The aim of decarbonising the French economy relies largely on the large-scale integration of renewable energy and the electrification of end-uses (transport, industrial processes, etc.).
-This entails strengthening sectoral coupling (electricity, methane, hydrogen, heat, mobility).
+France’s objective to decarbonise its economy relies significantly on the large-scale integration of renewable energies, as well as the electrification of end-uses (transport, industrial processes, etc.).
+This implies enhancing the coupling of energy vectors (electricity, methane, hydrogen, heat) and end-uses.

-If this coupling is well organised, it can reveal significant sources of flexibility, which become central to the operation of the electricity system.
-Conversely, if stakeholders are poorly coordinated, managing the electricity system can become more challenging.
+If well designed and implemented, sector coupling can leverage significant flexibility to support the operation of electricity systems.
+Conversely, if stakeholders are poorly coordinated, operating the electricity network can become more challenging.

 (source: Frontier Economics)